psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 When this can be useful?
 Whenever you need some conditional logic for you class template based on template parameters, but that logic takes only a small fraction of class code.
-For example, you may have a class containing a dozen of methods, but only a couple of them require behavior specific to template arguments.
-In that case, it is not practical to define explicit specialization for the whole class due to large amount of code duplication.
-The better solution is to define specializations only for those specific methods.
+For example, you may have a class containing a dozen of methods, but only a couple of them require behaviour specific to template arguments.
+In that case, it is not practical to define explicit specialisation for the whole class due to large amount of code duplication.
+The better solution is to define specialisations only for those specific methods.
 Let's see a concrete example.

-Perhaps the most useful part of this feature is the ability to specialize member functions.
+Perhaps the most useful part of this feature is the ability to specialise member functions.
 Let's take a look at a concrete example.

 ### Implementing Generic RAII Wrapper for Resource Handles

-Opaque resource handles are used in many OS, networking and database APIs.
+Opaque resource handles are used in many OS-level, networking, and database APIs.
 Usually such handles must be closed with some kind of `close_handle` function.
 When dealing with handles in C++ you almost always want to use RAII wrapper to avoid handle leaks.
-We can define such a wrapper as
+We can define such a wrapper as follows:
-follows:
 {% highlight c++ %}
 #include <cassert>
 #include <memory>  // std::addressof